dfinity/interface-spec/spec/index.md

 ### IC method `fetch_canister_logs` {#ic-fetch_canister_logs}

-This method can only be called by external users via non-replicated query calls, i.e., it must not be called by canisters, as replicated update calls, and as nested composite query calls.
+This method can only be called by external users via non-replicated query calls, i.e., it cannot be called by canisters, as replicated update calls, and as nested composite query calls.

 :::note